Bundesliga 2020 schedule: what games are there today? Times, television channels to watch soccer in the USA. USA

 Bundesliga standings

-Bayern Munich is currently at the top of the table with 58 points, but is far from over.
-The Bavarians still have to face three of the other five best teams: in second place Borussia Dortmund (54 points), in fifth place Leverkusen (50 points) and at home against third place Borussia Monchengladbach (52 points), for What the title, as well as fourth place in the Champions League, is still at stake.
+Bayern Munich is currently at the top of the table with 61 points, but is far from over.
+The Bavarians still have to face three of the other five best teams: in second place Borussia Dortmund (57 points), in fourth place Bayer Leverkusen (53 points) and at home against fifth place Borussia Monchengladbach (52 points), So the title, as well as fourth place in the Champions League, is still up for grabs.

 Towards the center of the table is a battle for sixth place to claim last place in the Europa League.
-Wolfsburg currently ranks, but only nine points separate them from 12th place in Union Berlin, making it a tight competition.
+Wolfsburg currently holds the position, but only nine points separate them from 13th place Union Berlin, making it a tight competition.

-At the bottom are Paderborn and Werder Bremen, although Bremen has a game in hand at 16th place Fortuna Dusseldorf and only has a score of five points.
-The team that finishes 16th at the end of the season plays in a relegation playoff with the third-place team in the Bundesliga 2.
+At the bottom are Paderborn and Werder Bremen, although Bremen has a game in hand at 16th place Fortuna Dusseldorf and has only a three point lead.
+The team finishing 16th at the end of the season plays in a relegation / promotion playoff with the third-place team in the Bundesliga 2.

 |Pos.